Top House Republican gets subpoena from U.S. Capitol riot panel | Politics

 Congressman Kevin McCarthy, the top Republican in the U.S. House of Representatives, and four other lawmakers received subpoenas on Thursday from the House committee investigating the Jan.
 6, 2021, attack on the Capitol by Donald Trump's supporters.
 The Jan.
 6 House Select Committee issued the subpoenas to try to secure the lawmakers' testimony after they had rejected voluntary cooperation with the investigation.

+"This whole thing is a charade," Perry said of the subpoenas.
+Spokespeople for Brooks and Biggs did not immediately respond to requests for comment.

+In January, McCarthy said in a statement that he would not cooperate with the committee's investigation.
 "As a representative and the leader of the minority party, it is with neither regret nor satisfaction that I have concluded to not participate with this select committee’s abuse of power that stains this institution today and will harm it going forward," McCarthy's statement said.
-The other Republican lawmakers receiving subpoenas were Representatives Jim Jordan, Mo Brooks, Scott Perry and Andy Biggs.

-"This whole thing is a charade," Perry said of the subpoenas.
-Representatives of Brooks, Jordan and Biggs did not immediately respond to requests for comment.

 On Jan.
 6, 2021, supporters of Republican Trump stormed the Capitol building, encouraged by the then-president in a speech outside the White House to protest formal congressional certification of Democrat Joe Biden's victory over him in the November 2020 election.
 The committee is trying to establish what Trump did while thousands of his supporters attacked police, vandalized the Capitol and sent members of Congress and then-Vice President Mike Pence running for their lives.